Human Trafficking: KGUN 9 Special Presentation

 Guy asked Special Agent Brown to explain what it looks like when someone is trafficked for the purpose of prostitution.
 Brown explained, "It takes multiple forms.
 It can be children.
 It can be an adult.
 It can be men.
 It can be women.
 It can be a parent that sells their own child for sex to pay for a drug habit or to pay for other expenses that are hanging over the parents' head, that's certainly something that we are seeing with the opioid crisis.
 The toll of the addiction on parents.
 They are doing heinous things to their own children to support those habits."

 Brown goes on to say, "We also see this happening with adults.
 An adult that doesn't have necessarily a good social network may latch onto a predator that will exploit those vulnerabilities.
-Give them those feelings of belongs, only to turn those feelings into pushing them ou into the commercial sex field and turning over the profits over to the person who has essentially become their pimp."
+Give them those feelings of belonging, only to turn those feelings into pushing them out into the commercial sex field and turning the profits over to the person who has essentially become their pimp."

-Her harrowing story of surviving that underground and emerging with an inspirational message for all.
-The organization CODAC organization helps survivors with numerous resources.
+Her harrowing story is of surviving underground and emerging with an inspirational message for all.

 Stella Inger spoke with Special Agent Tom Livingston with the FBI.
 He works with the Violent Crimes Squad.
 He specifically focuses on Human Trafficking.